Cover photo by https://unsplash.com/@manucosen

-My experiences with Rakuten have been weird - they invited me to a hiring party for mobile app developers, so I went because free food.
-It was really cool, but I had two years of experience and none of it in mobile apps.
+My experiences with Rakuten have been weird - they invited me to a hiring party for mobile app developers, so I went because of free food.
+It was a fun party but I had two years of experience and none of it was in mobile apps.
 They wanted three years of app development experience.
 Weird situation.

 That being said - much as in America, the vast majority of recruiters are hot trash at their job.
 Ghosting, mass spam messages, unsolicited friend requests to avoid paying LinkedIn mail fees.
 It's no better on Japanese platforms, either - mountains of spam that was so bad that I had a template letter (much as I do on LinkedIn) which says "Read my profile, I have x terms".
 This is often met with silence (LinkedIn) or an apology and an offer to keep in contact if those terms can be met (Japanese platforms).

 I have also worked with excellent job sites that I used to find jobs that met my terms.
 They do exist - just make sure that the site isn't recruiter-oriented.
 Smaller sites tend to be better, especially ones that follow the format of "Employer posts a job, you can click to show interest."